onespacemedia/django-responsive-images/README.md

 ]

 ```

+You will also need to add 'responsive_images' to your INSTALLED_APPS and load the Javascript file into your template.

 To actually make your images responsive you will need to import the supplied templatetag and use it as follows: